slamora/brackets-wiki/File-System.md

 This is the file system for the current project, used to access any file related to the project.

 ###FileSystemEntry###
 This is an abstract representation of a FileSystem entry, and the base class for the `File` and `Directory` classes.
 FileSystemEntry objects are never created directly by client code.
-Use `FileSystem.getFileForPath()`, `FileSystem.getDirectoryForPath()`, or `FileSystem.getDirectoryContents()` to create the entry.
+Use `FileSystem.getFileForPath()`, `FileSystem.getDirectoryForPath()`, or `Directory.getContents()` to create the entry.

 [/src/filesystem/FileSystemEntry.js](https://github.com/adobe/brackets/blob/glenn/file-system/src/filesystem/FileSystemEntry.js)